 For I have chosen him, so that he will direct his children and his household after him to keep the way of the Lord by doing what is right and just. ~ Genesis 18:19

 I think almost everyone’s seen it by now—the Super Bowl commercial called “So God Made a Farmer,” advertising the Dodge Ram.
-It can also be seen in railway station advertising.
 It’s hit a nerve, in a good way, with many people around here, including me.
 So if you don’t mind, I’d like to indulge a little this week.
 If you haven’t seen it yet, google it.
 Believe me, it’s worth the effort.

 As I sat in bed and watched the commercial on my phone, my husband sleeping beside me, I realized just how hard my man works every single day.
 Even though he is nearing 50, he’s still strong and sure.
 He may ache a little more than usual but rarely complains, unlike his wife.